chauhansachin13/Three-in-One-Game-Suite/README.md

 ## Acknowledgements

-- Thanks to [YourName] for contributing to this project.
+- Developed solo by [Your Name].
 ```

-Make sure to replace `https://github.com/yourusername/three-in-one-game-suite.git` with your actual repository URL, and adjust any other specifics according to your actual project setup.
+Feel free to adjust any details as needed!